hybridsjs/hybrids/docs/core-concepts/translation.md

     { propertyName: property([]) }
     ```

 The translation process does not change the original structure of the definition.
 The library translates it when an element is defined.
-It means, that custom element definition can be just a simple structure of default values and methods without external dependencies.
+Custom element definition can be just a simple structure of default values and methods without external dependencies.

 Instead of defining something like this: